Guide

 Set up the app in Wodby

-In the new app form, choose GitHub Actions as the CI integration on the first step.
+For the provider-connected path, choose GitHub Actions as the CI integration on the first step.
 Later, on the build source step, choose Connect git repository for each buildable app service and select the GitHub integration and repository that should be built by this workflow.

 If the GitHub repository is not visible in Wodby, update the Wodby GitHub App installation in GitHub and grant access to that repository or account.